34 Awesome DIY Backyard Ideas (with Plans!)

 You can customize this design to suit your yard without changing the basic construction.
 Our fountain is about 4 ft. in diameter.
 You could make yours half as big or twice as big using the same materials and methods.
-Check out the details here.
+Check out the details DIY stone fountain here.

 A fire table is a beautiful addition to your outdoor living space—and an invitation to gather around.
 It’s also a stylish centerpiece that gives you a great opportunity to showcase your DIY prowess.
-Click here to find out how to build it.
+Click here to find out how to build this DIY fire table.

 Courtesy of Jason Rathe, Field Outdoor Spaces

 If you want a tabletop that’s elegant enough for any indoor setting and tough enough to withstand outdoor weather, you’ve found it.
 Tables similar to this one sell for hundreds at garden centers and outdoor furniture stores.
-But you can make one yourself for much less.
+But you can make a DIY polish concrete table yourself for much less.
 And, this project is simple enough for even beginning woodworkers to tackle.

-Add a Remote Hose Connection for Easier Watering
+Add a DIY Remote Hose Connection for Easier Watering

 If you’re constantly dragging long lengths of hose from the house to the far corners of your yard, consider adding a remote faucet instead.
 Depending on how much time and expense you want to put into it, this can be as simple as a length of garden hose connected to a fence with pipe straps, as shown here, or an underground pipe complete with a vacuum breaker at the house.